adnguyen/Notebooks_and_Protocols/2018_notebook.md

 ### Page 87:  2018-09-13.
 Rhagoletis field collection notes 2018-08-29

 Went to field and collected Apple fruit 2018-08-29.
 These notes have coordinates of where to find fruit.
 Even though we collected Apple, we have some coordinates for Hawthorn trees.
+We also collected crab apples.

 ![](https://user-images.githubusercontent.com/4654474/45515718-ec1abf80-b776-11e8-8520-9faf1a079fb8.jpg)